the-turing-way/the-turing-way/book/website/collaboration/easyway/sc2_getting_started_with_github.md

 * To create the new repository, you need to click on the + sign in the top right corner (in the black band at the top of your window) and then click New repository.
 This will take you to a page that looks like a form.
 * You will see the name of your account and you need to fill in a repository name next to it.
-* Also - leave the box ticked for “public” (so it is open to all) and then tick the box to create a “README file”.
+* Also, leave the box ticked for “public” (so your repository is open to all) and then tick the box to create a “README file”.
 * Then click the green create repository button at the bottom.

 This is what you should see now.
 The diagram below explains what all the buttons, tabs and other things do!